IBM/model-evaluation-workbench/README.md

      ```

 * open command prompt.
 Change directory to location where you want to download project files.
 Go to that directory.
-* run one of the below commands to clone the repository
+* run one of the below commands to clone the repository.

      ```
      git clone git@github.com:IBM/model-evaluation-workbench.git